Mariam Tsitsishvili

 Princess Mariam Tsitsishvili (მარიამ ციციშვილი; 9 April 1768 – 30 March 1850), also known as Maria in European sources, was the Queen of Georgia (Kartli-Kakheti) as the second wife and consort of the last King George XII of Georgia (reigned from 1798 to 1800).

 Family and early life

 Princess Mariam Tsitsishvili was born at Tbilisi to Prince Giorgi Tsitsishvili and Princess Elena Guramishvili.
 By birth she was a member of one of the preeminent noble houses of Georgia.
 George XII, then Heir Apparent to the Georgian throne, married her on 13 July 1783 after the death of his first wife, Princess Ketevan Andronikashvili (1754–1782).
-Mariam gave birth to eight sons and three daughters:
+Mariam gave birth to eleven children: eight sons and three daughters: